 You should carefully check the labels and Safety Data Sheets that are supplied with the blasting medium to be used.
 These will contain information on the risks of using that blasting medium and essential control measures.
 You must also assess the hazardous chemicals that may be released from the surface being blasted and adopt suitable control measures.

-Pages 15-22 of the Abrasive blasting - Code of Practice outline recommended equipment and technologies for controlling and minimising the generation and discharge of toxic dusts.
+The Abrasive blasting - Code of Practice recommends equipment and technologies for controlling and minimising the generation and discharge of toxic dusts.

 As abrasive blasting is a high hazard activity, appropriate personal protective equipment (PPE) should be worn regardless of the other control measures in place.
 PPE should be well maintained and selected for suitability and comfort.
 If used, PPE should provide respiratory, head and eye protection, as well as be designed to keep out dust and grit.

 Particulate matter is any particle (including water) from either the blasting medium or object being blasted which might strike a worker at high pressure.
 Common injuries may include eye damage, cuts, burns and skin penetration.
 In some cases severe injury, including death, may occur.

 The risks to workers of being struck by particulate matter should be carefully assessed, particularly where blasting is occurring in a confined space, in an elevated position, or where the operator is not observed by a pot tender able to render emergency assistance should that be required.

 The main control measures that might be implemented include:

 - isolation of blasting processes from other areas of the workshop

 - use of equipment fitted with a fast, self-actuating cut-off device (a 'dead man control')

 - safety training for operators, supported by safety policy.